 5. 12-Inch Miter Saw

-A 12-inch miter saw, in comparison to a 10-inch model, can cut up to 4 inches deep, which is just enough to allow the blade to pass cleanly through a 4x4 without requiring unsafe modifications to the saw's safety measures.
+A 12-inch miter saw, in comparison to a 10-inch tool, can cut up to 4 inches deep, which is just enough to allow the blade to pass cleanly through a 4x4 without requiring unsafe modifications to the saw's safety measures.

+This approach is ideal because it provides precision.
+After mounting the 4x4 on the miter saw, just align the cut line with the blade and pull the material through.
 Supporting the length of the 4x4 to achieve a level cut is the most difficult part of cutting through the material.
 However, this issue can be resolved by utilizing a solid sawhorse.

 6. Smaller Miter Saw

-The same set-up applies as it would with a 12-inch miter saw.
+Unsurprisingly, the same set-up applies as it would with a 12-inch miter saw.
 Place the post on the miter saw while supporting the off-end with a sawhorse.
 Cut the guard with the initial cut, dropping the blade as far as it will go.

 Turn the post 180 degrees after that cut is finished so that the initial cut is now facing downward on the miter saw.
 Aligning the two cuts can be challenging depending on how the post will be used, so this step requires some skill.